near/docs/docs/development/examples/nearlib/introduction.md

   Accounts must pay the network for their own storage and compute as well as fees for processing transactions they initiate

 - **the cost of data storage and computation on the network is measured in units of gas which is a configurable bit of network economics but is usually vanishingly small**  \
-  It costs exactly 2 gas (at the time of this writing) to "compute the creation of a new account" on the network where 1 unit of gas is equivalent to 1 yoctoNEAR.
-For a sense of scale, with the 10 NEAR in your new account you could happily afford to create a *new account for every grain of sand on the planet* (estimates suggest about 10^24 grains of sand) and still have some NEAR tokens left over for a rainy day because 1 NEAR is 10^24 yoctoNEAR
+  It costs exactly 2 gas (at the time of this writing) to "compute the creation of a new account" on the network.
+Gas is measured in yoctoNEAR or yNEAR, which is 10^24 times smaller than NEAR.
+For a sense of scale, with just 2 of the 10 NEAR in your new account you could happily afford to create a new account for every grain of sand on the planet (actually estimates suggest about 10^21 grains of sand on earth so you could do this every day for 3 years, not just once) and still have some NEAR tokens left over for a rainy day.
+It's very very very small.

 - **new accounts receive an initial gift of tokens, like a budget to exist and operate, which is funded by a pre-existing account called a faucet**  \
   These pre-existing accounts are commonly known as faucets because, I suppose, they pour money into new accounts at the time of creation